zyedidia/eget/README.md

-      --pre-release    include pre-releases when fetching the latest version --to=            move to given location after extracting -s, --system=        target system to download for (use "all" for all choices) -f, --file=          file name to extract
+      --pre-release    include pre-releases when fetching the latest version --to=            move to given location after extracting -s, --system=        target system to download for (use "all" for all choices) -f, --file=          glob to select files for extraction --all            extract all candidate files
   -q, --quiet          only print essential output
-      --download-only  stop after downloading the asset (no extraction) --asset=         download a specific asset containing the given string --sha256         show the SHA-256 hash of the downloaded asset --verify-sha256= verify the downloaded asset checksum against the one provided --rate           show GitHub API rate limiting information
+      --download-only  stop after downloading the asset (no extraction) -a, --asset=         download a specific asset containing the given string; can be specified multiple times for additional filtering
+      --sha256         show the SHA-256 hash of the downloaded asset --verify-sha256= verify the downloaded asset checksum against the one provided --rate           show GitHub API rate limiting information